plforacle/mysql-enterprise-intro/develop-python/develop-python.md

 **Important:** You can install the Python (LMPF) stack or either the PHP (LAMP) stack on this server — not both.

-MySQL Enterprise Edition integrates seamlessly with the LMPF (Linux, Apache, MySQL, PHP) stack, enhancing open-source capabilities with enterprise features.
+MySQL Enterprise Edition integrates seamlessly with the LMPF (Linux, MySQL, Python, Flask) stack, enhancing open-source capabilities with enterprise features.
 MySQL EE works with the LMPF stack by:

 - Running JavaScript functions in database
 - Using secure PHP connections (PDO)